 This isn’t just about risk management.
 It’s about professional integrity.
 When your name goes on something, a human should have verified it.

-Slightly, but the time investment is minimal compared to fixing problems from unreviewed AI output.
+Slightly, but the time investment is minimal compared to the cost of fixing problems caused by unreviewed AI output.
 Most reviews take seconds to minutes.
-Problem resolution takes hours to days.
+Resolving errors caused by skipping review can take hours to days.

-It depends on the content.
-Customer communications might need manager review.
-Technical content needs review by someone with expertise in that area.
-Match the reviewer to the risk level and subject matter.
+It depends on the content type and the level of risk involved.
+Customer communications may require manager review.
+Technical content should be verified by someone with relevant expertise.
+Match the reviewer to the subject matter and the stakes.

-You can use tools to flag potential issues, but final approval should be human.
-Automated review misses the context and judgment that humans provide.
+Automated tools can flag potential issues, but final approval should always be human.
+Automated review cannot replicate the contextual judgment a person provides.

-If you’re too busy to review, you’re too busy to use AI for that task.
-The review is part of the process, not an optional add-on.
-Skipping it creates more work later.
+If there is no time to review, there is no time to use AI for that task responsibly.
+The review step is part of the process — not an optional add-on.
+Skipping it creates more work downstream, not less.

 Founder & CEO, The FS Agency